Chamilia Corporate Sustainability Policy

 "A pre-condition of your long-term success is that you endeavor to think not only of yourselves but also of your fellow human beings.
 Those who adhere to this condition will certainly be blessed with success" Daniel Swarovski

 Today, these founding principles are central to our approach to corporate sustainability.
 We are committed to responsible business practices that integrate ethical, human rights, social and environmental considerations in our strategy and day-to-day operations across the company.

 Employees, contractors and business partners are expected to adhere to these responsible practices in accordance with all applicable laws, regulations and company policies and procedures.

-Swarovski is a member of the United Nations Global Comapct; as such, our strategy is aligned with the ten UNGC principles in the areas of human rights, labor, environment and anti-corruption.
-Chamilia likewise strives to strengthen our alignment with these principles by respecting the UN Guiding Pricniples on Business and Human Rights and the International Labour Organisation’s core conventions.
-Chamila is committed to responsible sourcing; therefore, we require all suppliers to certify that they do not contribute to conflict in affected areas.
-Chamilia is opposed to slavery and human trafficking and adheres to the tenents of Anti-Modern Slavery and Human Trafficking in the workplace.
+Swarovski is a member of the United Nations Global Compact; as such, our strategy is aligned with the ten UNGC principles in the areas of human rights, labor, environment and anti-corruption.
+Chamilia likewise strives to strengthen our alignment with these principles by respecting the UN Guiding Principles on Business and Human Rights and the International Labour Organisation’s core conventions.
+Chamilia is committed to responsible sourcing; therefore, we require all suppliers to certify that they do not contribute to conflict in affected areas.
+Chamilia is opposed to slavery and human trafficking and adheres to the tenants of Anti-Modern Slavery and Human Trafficking in the workplace.

 To ensure transparency and to provide regular opportunities for review, Swarovski group will continue to report externally on our corporate sustainability performance.